Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Option for Prescription Lenses

-There is the option of an optical lens support that can be used inside some full face masks (Ocean Reef Aria, and Head Sea VU Dry for sure), so that you can install your prescription lenses.
+There is the option of an optical lens support (on Amazon) that can be used inside some full face masks (Ocean Reef Aria for sure), so that you can install your prescription lenses.
 You must have the lenses installed by your optician.
 And the glasses frames just basically wedge into the mask skirt, so it is not going to be a perfect fit for everyone.

 Now for the disadvantages: